 6. Lay the halves of the mold together, being careful to line up the notches.
-Tie the assembly with wire and prop it in a pan.
+Tie the assembly with wire or masking tape and prop it up in a pan of sand.

-Melt the casting metal in a pouring crucible, adding flux twice.
+7. Melt the casting metal in a pouring crucible, adding flux twice.
 Pour the molten metal in a relaxed and uninterrupted flow.

-A THREE PIECE CUTTLEFISH MOLD
+A THREE-PIECE CUTTLEFISH MOLD

-Complicated models can be accomodated with a three part mold as shown.
+Complicated models can be accommodated with a three-part mold as shown.
 The lower sections of the ring shown here are treated as described above, positioned so the top section projects above the mold halves.
 After cutting notches the model is removed and the top of the mold is filed smooth.
 A thick piece of cuttlefish is filed to make a close fit against this surface.